LaurentTreguier/wildfires-telegram-bot-poc/README.md

 ## TODO

+- Allow changing the starting date and the location
+- Drop bisections after a certain amount of times without any response
 - Telegram has a nifty [reply keyboard markup](https://core.telegram.org/bots/api#replykeyboardmarkup) API, which would be very well suited for yes/no questions